 - Address your own personal growth.
 For me, NLP training must include my own personal growth, therefore I would ask, “Do I feel safe with this trainer?”

 - Determine the size of the class.
-Some NLP trainers have small intimate trainings (10 - 25 students), others put as many in the room as possible and use untested Master Practitioners as coaches during the exercises and breakout sessions.
+Some NLP trainers have small intimate trainings (10 - 25 students).
+Other trainers offer a very low cost and put as many students in the room as possible and use untested Master Practitioners as coaches during the exercises and breakout sessions.
 Yes, you get a well known signature on your certificate and how much value did you really receive from the training?

 - Ask for an outline of the course and if the training has a particular focus - hypnosis, NLP New Code, NLP in business, coaching, personal growth, and so on.
 Pick a training that is in alignment with your interests.